Don and Judy Suiter

-Don and Judy have extensive experience in ministry, business and education.
+Togther they have extensive experience in ministry, business and education.
 In 2012-2013 Don received a BS in Christian Counseling and an Masters in Theological Studies.
-Subsequently, Suiters added One Heart Counseling Services to One Heart Ministries.
-Judy has a BA in English Education and has more than 30 years of adult education and workshop trainer experience.
+Subsequently, Suiters added One Heart Counseling Services and Re-Missioned to One Heart Ministries .
+Judy has a BA in English Education and has more than 30 years of education and workshop trainer experience.

-The Suiters have four married children and three grandchildren.
+The Suiters have four married children and a growing number of grandchildren.
 Don is ordained and on the clergy roster of the LCMC (Lutheran Congregations in Mission For Christ), and they have been members of the ARC (Alliance of Renewal Churches) since 2011.

 In addition to providing pulpit supply, Don is working with churches in transition, helping them develop marriage enrichment ministries, and working with couples and individuals in private counseling.
 He also is a wood and stone artist who specializes in Treasure Vessels (custom wood and stone cremation urns).
 Judy is recently retired, and she is now working full-time with Don in both One Heart and Re-Missioned.